At-Tuwani: Attacks on schoolchildren

 In At-Tuwani is the only school of the area, with around 100 children.
 Many of them go to school walking for 2 km or more.
 Around 20 children from the villages of Tuba and Maghaer Al Abeed often risk to be attacked by extremist Israeli settlers from Havat Ma'on (Hill 833), an outpost of settlers located at 500 m from At-Tuwani.
 On 27 September 2004, a joint team of CPT members and the international organization Operazione Colomba (Operation Dove) began escorting Palestinian schoolchildren on their way on the route to school.
 Two days later, the escort was severely injured in an ambush near the outpost Ma'on Ranch.

 As settler attacks continued, the Knesset Committee for Children Rights declared that the children had the right to take the shortest route to school at the Ma'on settlement and issued a request to the IDF (Israeli Army) to protect the children walking to and from the school of At-Tuwani.
 The IDF escorts, however, did not function properly.
 Sometimes, the soldiers came too late, sometimes, they did not come at all.
 Frequently, the group was even attacked in the presence of the soldiers.
 In 2008 settlers erected an automatic gate 300 m from the junction at the chicken farm, where the meeting point used to be.
 Rather than removing the gate, the IDF escorts no longer protected the children beyond the gate.
 The IDF contended that their jeeps could not pass the gate.
 However, it turned out that they could in case they wanted to act against Palestinians.

 As of 2014, systematic violence against the Palestinian and human rights monitors in the area is still reported.

+Mosque arson

+On 18 July 2026, Palestinian news outlets reported that Israeli settlers torched the village mosque, causing extensive damage to the building and its interior, and vandalized its walls with spray painted stars of David and Hebrew graffiti.
+Israeli police and military forces arrived at the scene and opened an investigation into the incident.